-In everyday language, the requirements for registration, as indicated in 1a) above can also be found on the application forms and the corresponding Registration Guides; in answers to "Frequently Asked Questions"; through personal contact by e-mail, fax, telephone and in office meetings with College staff; and through formal presentations at academic institutions, and a variety of social service and health care settings throughout the province.
+In everyday language, the requirements for registration, as indicated in 1 a) above can also be found on the application forms and the corresponding Registration Guides; in answers to "Frequently Asked Questions"; through personal contact by e-mail, fax, telephone and in office meetings with College staff; and through formal presentations at academic institutions, and a variety of social service and health care settings throughout the province.

 - c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content - 1.
-The College website outlines how the requirements for registration are to be met.
-The website is designed to guide prospective applicants to the appropriate section of the website which corresponds to their own academic qualifications.
-In each registration section, applicants will find links to other relevant registration information. - 2.
-Prospective applicants who call or e-mail the College and request an application package will find information about meeting the registration requirements in the materials mailed to them.
+The College website describes how the requirements for registration are to be met.
+The website is designed to guide prospective applicants to the appropriate section of the website based on their academic qualifications.
+In each registration section, applicants will find links to other relevant registration information.